-KAPA2G Fast DNA Polymerase is a second-generation enzyme engineered through a process of directed evolution.
-KAPA2G Fast was engineered for higher processivity and speed, offering significantly faster extension rates than wild-type Taq DNA polymerase.
+KAPA2G Fast HotStart is a second-generation enzyme engineered through a process of directed evolution.
+KAPA2G Fast DNA Polymerase was engineered for higher processivity and speed, offering significantly faster extension rates than wild-type Taq DNA polymerase.
+In the HotStart formulation, the enzyme is combined with a proprietary antibody that inactivates the enzyme until the first denaturation step.
+This eliminates spurious amplification products resulting from nonspecific priming events during reaction setup and initiation, and increases overall reaction efficiency.
 The enzyme is supplied with a buffer specifically formulated for the unique characteristics of the enzyme.
 This optimized buffer offers improved yields, specificity, and sensitivity compared to typical wild-type Taq buffers.

-In the ReadyMix PCR Kit, KAPA2G Fast DNA Polymerase is supplied in a convenient 2X ReadyMix format, containing all reaction components except primers and template.
-The ReadyMix contains KAPA2G Fast DNA Polymerase (0.5 U per 25 $\mu$ L reaction) in a proprietary reaction buffer containing dNTPs (0.2 mM of each dNTP at 1X), MgCl2 (1.5 mM at 1X), and stabilizers.
-The ReadyMix also contains two inert tracking dyes to enable direct loading of PCR products onto agarose gels for analysis by electrophoresis, without the need to add a DNA loading solution.
+In the ReadyMix PCR Kit, KAPA2G Fast HotStart DNA Polymerase is supplied in a convenient 2X ReadyMix format, containing all reaction components except primers and template.
+The ReadyMix contains KAPA2G Fast HotStart DNA Polymerase (0.5 U per 25 $\mu$ L reaction) in a proprietary reaction buffer containing dNTPs (0.2 mM of each dNTP at 1X), MgCl2 (1.5 mM at 1X) and stabilizers.
+The ReadyMix with dye also contains two inert tracking dyes to enable direct loading of PCR products onto agarose gels for analysis by electrophoresis, without the need to add a DNA loading solution.

-KAPA2G Fast ReadyMix PCR Kits are designed for fast PCR, in which total reaction times are 20-70% shorter than those of conventional PCR assays performed with wild-type Taq DNA polymerase.
+KAPA2G Fast HotStart PCR Kits are designed for fast PCR, in which total reaction times are 20-70% shorter than those of conventional PCR assays performed with wild-type Taq DNA polymerase.
 This can be achieved without sacrificing reaction performance, and does not require specialized PCR consumables or thermocyclers.

-DNA fragments generated with KAPA2G Fast DNA Polymerase have the same characteristics as DNA fragments generated with wild-type Taq DNA polymerase, and may be used for routine downstream analyses or applications, including restriction enzyme digestion, cloning and sequencing.
+DNA fragments generated with KAPA2G Fast HotStart DNA Polymerase have the same characteristics as DNA fragments generated with wild-type Taq DNA polymerase, and may be used for routine downstream analyses or applications, including restriction enzyme digestion, cloning and sequencing.
 Like wild-type Taq, KAPA2G Fast has 5'→3' polymerase and 5'→3' exonuclease activities, but no 3'→5' exonuclease (proofreading) activity.
 The fidelity of KAPA2G Fast is similar to that of wild-type Taq; it has an error rate of approximately 1 error per 1.7 x 10 nucleotides incorporated.
-PCR products generated with KAPA2G Fast are 3'-dA-tailed and may be cloned into TA cloning vectors.
+PCR products generated with KAPA2G Fast HotStart are 3'-dA-tailed and may be cloned into TA cloning vectors.